Nagendra1997/libmesibo/custom.md

 ### Mesibo_onCreateViewHolder

-In this method type of message(Incoming and Outgoing) is checked .
-Based on the type you can return your own custom view or return null to load default view.
+In this method type of message(Incoming and Outgoing) is checked.
+Based on the type you can return your custom view or return null to load default view.
 ```java
   if (MesiboRecycleViewHolder.TYPE_INCOMING == type) {
            View v = LayoutInflater.from(viewGroup.getContext()).inflate(R.layout.incoming_chat_layout, viewGroup, false);